fioprotocol/fio-devhub/_docs/contribute/govern.md

 FIO, like EOSIO, uses a delegated proof-of-stake (DPoS) architecture.
 This is different than proof-of-work chains like BTC and ETH.

-In our DPoS chain, there are 21 block producers who essentially control the chain.
-These block producers are voted upon by FIO Token holders who either proxy their vote to someone who knows what they are doing, or vote directly for a set of Block Producers.
-Thus, token holders actually do govern the chain through their voting for block producers.
+In FIOs DPoS chain, there are 21 block producers who control the chain.
+It requires approval by 2/3 + 1 of the 21 BPs (so, 15 BPs) to update the chain.
+These block producers are voted upon by FIO Token holders who either proxy their vote or vote directly for a set of Block Producers.
+Thus, token holders govern the chain through their voting for block producers.

-2/3 + 1 of the 21 BPs (so, 15 BPs) can update the chain with anything they want.
-Usually they just install software developed by the FIO development team, which indirectly comes via the foundation.
-But the DPoS system is based on trust, and assuming a BP could get 15 of their fellow BPs to join them, really they could do whatever they want.

 So, it is important to vote or proxy your vote if you are a FIO Token holder.